fujaru/aromanize-js/README.md

 # Aromanize-js
-*Notice: This project is currently under development.*

-Japanese &amp; Korean transliteration tool for JavaScript
+Korean transliteration tool for JavaScript

-Aromanize extends the functionality of JavaScript's String class for transliterating between Hangul (한글), Hiragana (ひらがな), Katakana (カタカナ), to Latin (ローマ字/로마자) script.
+Aromanize extends the functionality of JavaScript's String class for romanizing Hangul (한글) to Latin (로마자/Romaja) script.

 ## Usage